 Output for rebar elements

 Abaqus/CAE supports visualization of rebar layer orientations and results in rebar layers.
-Output of variables such as stresses and strains at the rebar integration points is available on a layer-by-layer basis.
+The output of variables such as stresses and strains at the rebar integration points is available on a layer-by-layer basis.
 Remember to request outputs for rebars when defining a step:

 Using Rebar layers in Solid elements